 Goodwill Impairment.
 The Company assesses the impairment of goodwill annually in the second quarter, or more often if events or changes in circumstances indicate that the carrying value may not be recoverable in accordance with Financial Accounting Standards Board ("FASB") authoritative guidance.
-The Company completed its annual goodwill impairment analysis as of June 30, 2013, and determined that no adjustment to the carrying value of goodwill was required.
-There were no events or changes in circumstances during the six months ended December 31, 2013 that caused the Company to perform an interim impairment assessment.
+The Company completed its annual goodwill impairment analysis as of June 30, 2014, and determined that no adjustment to the carrying value of goodwill was required.
+There were no events or changes in circumstances during the six months ended December 31, 2014 that caused the Company to perform an interim impairment assessment.

 The Company follows FASB authoritative guidance utilizing a two-step approach for determining goodwill impairment.
 In the first step the Company determines the fair value of each reporting unit utilizing a present value technique derived from a discounted cash flow methodology.
 For purposes of this assessment the Company's reporting units are its lines of business.
 The fair value of the reporting unit is then compared to its carrying value.
 If the fair value of the reporting unit exceeds the carrying value of the net assets assigned to that unit, goodwill is not impaired and no further testing is performed.
 The second step under the FASB guidance is contingent upon the results of the first step.
 To the extent a reporting unit's carrying value exceeds its fair value, an indication exists that the reporting unit's goodwill may be impaired and the Company must perform a second more detailed impairment assessment.
 The second step involves allocating the reporting unit's fair value to its net assets in order to determine the implied fair value of the reporting unit's goodwill as of the assessment date.
-The implied fair value of the reporting unit's goodwill is then compared to the carrying amount of goodwill to quantify an impairment charge as of the assessment date.
+The implied fair value of the assessment date.

-The Company's reporting units are Accountemps, Robert Half Finance & Accounting, OfficeTeam, Robert Half Technology, Robert Half Management Resources and Protiviti, which had goodwill balances at December 31, 2013, of \$127.4 million, \$26.6 million, \$0.0 million, \$7.2 million, \$0.0 million and \$39.6 million, respectively, totaling \$200.8 million.
-There were no changes to the Company's reporting units or to the allocations of goodwill by reporting unit for the year ended December 31, 2013.
+The Company's reporting units are Accountemps, Robert Half Finance & Accounting, OfficeTeam, Robert Half Technology, Robert Half Management Resources and Protiviti, which had goodwill balances at December 31, 2014, of \$127.0 million, \$26.4 million, \$0.0 million, \$0.0 million and \$39.1 million, respectively, totaling \$199.5 million.
+There were no changes to the Company's reporting units or to the allocations of goodwill by reporting unit for the year ended December 31, 2014.